centria/databases/docs/part3.md

 This means, that Uolevi's purchases contain 2 products, with combined price of 9.
 Maija on the other hand has 3 products with the combined price of 19.
 Everything looks good...
 Or does it?

 The problem with our query is that is is missing our third customer, Aapeli.
-We have come across a problem, which we shall sort by the end of this parP.
+We have come across a problem, which we shall sort by the end of this part.